jhonwick88/faceapp/readme.md

 - Enable the Google Cloud Vision API.
 - Set up your environment for using Application Default Credentials.

+## Add dependencies

+- Use composer to install
+  `composer require "google/cloud-vision"`

 ## Add webcam.js

 This code combine google vision api with webcam.js
 - See more about webcam.js [here](https://github.com/jhuckaby/webcamjs)